Blog

 The Bottom Line

-If your 70% PTSD rating is standing in the way of a steady career, you may qualify for VA permanent disability payments at the 100% rate.
-You fought for your country; now, let us fight for your benefits.
+If your 70% PTSD rating is standing in the way of a steady career, you may qualify for payments at the 100% rate.
+This isn’t about taking something extra—it’s about correcting what was wrong and ensuring your family is provided for.

 Need Help with a TDIU Disability Claim?